kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 Yes, the storage provider can remove the `VolumeSnapshotDelta` sidecar container from their CSI drivers in order to disable the CSI CBT feature.
 All new `VolumeSnapshotDelta` resources will be ignored.
-Subsequent HTTP requests to an existing callback URL will fail with HTTP 404.
+Subsequent CBT requests to existing callback URLs will fail with HTTP 404.

 ###### What happens if we reenable the feature if it was previously rolled back?

-The `VolumeSnapshotDelta` controller will re-assess the status of all the existing `VolumeSnapshotDelta` resources and provision callback URLs for those that are not in the `url-ready` nor `request-started` states.
-Users will be responsible for resuming previously incomplete CBT requests to the `VolumeSnapshotDelta` listener.
+The `VolumeSnapshotDelta` controller will re-assess the status of all the existing `VolumeSnapshotDelta` resources and provision callback URLs for those that are not in the `url-ready` state.
+Users will be responsible for restarting previously incomplete CBT requests to the callback listener.

 ###### Are there any tests for feature enablement/disablement?